Accessing GPU/CPU powered instances

 If you have already created ssh keys, you can access them using

-It is also very simple to creat the new key.
-Execute the below commands on your terminal / PowerShell to generate an SSH key pair.
+Creating a new key is also very simple.
+Execute the following commands on your terminal/PowerShell to generate an SSH key pair.

 ssh-keygen -t rsa -b 4096